 Memberships and Affiliations

-- DC Bar’s Delegate to the ABA House of Delegates (2013)
+- DC Bar’s Delegate to the ABA House of Delegates (2013-present)

 - American Bar Association Section of Litigation, held various positions in the Section’s leadership over a number of years, including Secretary and Managing Director.